 Martial arts training is a billion-dollar industry.
 Anyone seeking martial arts/self-defense training should be aware of this.
-However, when desiring specific training such as self-defense, one should be cautious to avoid getting caught up in programs that take them in a direction other than what they seek and get caught up with an expensive payment contract.
+However, when seeking specific training, such as self-defense, one should be cautious to avoid programs that steer them in a direction other than what they intend and lead to an expensive payment contract.

 Dealing with a confrontation on the streets differs from that in a traditional martial arts class, and the fight is never what or where you think it will be.
 There are also the liability consequences for protecting yourself.
 The attacker will often present themselves as innocent and portray you as the aggressor when confronted by authorities.